pantheon-systems/documentation/source/content/guides/terminus/03-examples.md

 anchorid: examples
 ---

-This section provides information on Terminus command structure and command examples.
+This section provides information on how to apply updates, deploy code, switch upstreams, and install Drush and WP-CLI with Terminus, as well as information on command structure and automatic site and environment detection.

 ## Command Structure